A Medicare replacement plan provides a way for people to get their Original Medicare benefits and, usually, prescription drug coverage in one place.

-However, replacement plans often include benefits that original Medicare does not offer, such as coverage of dental and vision care.
+However, replacement plans often include benefits that Original Medicare does not offer, such as coverage of dental and vision care.

-We may use a few terms in this piece that can be helpful to understand when selecting the best insurance plan:
+We may use a few terms in this article that can be helpful to understand when selecting the best insurance plan:

-• Deductible: This is an annual amount that a person must spend out of pocket within a certain time period before an insurer starts to fund their treatments.
+- Deductible: This is an annual amount a person must spend out of pocket within a certain period before an insurer starts to fund their treatments.

-• Coinsurance: This is a percentage of a treatment cost that a person will need to self-fund.
-For Medicare Part B, this comes to 20%.
+- Coinsurance: This is the percentage of treatment costs that a person must self-fund.
+For Medicare Part B, this is 20%.

-• Copayment: This is a fixed dollar amount that an insured person pays when receiving certain treatments.
+- Copayment: This is a fixed dollar amount a person with insurance pays when receiving certain treatments.
 For Medicare, this usually applies to prescription drugs.

 Medicare replacement plans bundle together Medicare Part A, which is inpatient hospital insurance, and Medicare Part B, which is outpatient medical insurance.
 The plans usually also provide the prescription drug benefits of Medicare Part D.